ec-jrc/datacite-to-dcat-ap/documentation/Background.md

 <h3>Keywords and controlled vocabularies</h3>

-<p>DataCite supports both the specification of free-text keywords and keywords from controlled vocabularies.</p>
+<p>DataCite supports the specification of both free-text keywords and keywords from controlled vocabularies.</p>
 <p>For the latter case, DCAT-AP recommends the use of URIs, but in DataCite only textual labels are used.</p>
 <p>To comply with the DCAT-AP recommendation, an option is to implement mappings from textual labels to URIs.
 However, this poses two main issues:</p>
 <ol>
 <li>DataCite does not require / recommend the use of specific vocabularies, nor a particular format for the textual labels.</li>
 <li>It is often the case that no URIs are available for the used vocabularies.</li>
 </ol>
-<p>Such situation make it difficult the effective implementation of vocabulary mapping.</p>
+<p>Such situation makes it difficult the effective implementation of vocabulary mapping.</p>
 <p>For this reason, DataCite+DCAT-AP preserve keywords from controlled vocabularies as textual labels.</p>

 <!--